QUALITY PROGRAMS FOR THE COMMUNITY

 Afternoon Sabbatical was started by community women and college personnel in 1977 as a way for the community and college to connect through programs that draw on the expertise of Goshen College faculty and community members.
 The concept has grown into a yearly series with on-campus programs held on a Tuesday of each month during the school year and bus trips for off-campus tours.
 Campus programs are held in the Music Center Sauder Concert Hall and are followed by a reception in the lobby.
 On campus programs are free except for the international luncheon held in the Church Fellowship Hall.

-Tuesday, Nov.
-19 at noon in the Church-Chapel Fellowship Hall
+Tuesday, Oct.
+14, 2014 International Luncheon at noon in College Mennonite Church, Fellowship Hall

 Bus Trip to Chicago

-Cost: $130 includes coach travel, best-seating theater tickets and a box supper.
+Cost: $130 includes coach travel, loge and dress circle best-seating theater tickets and a box supper.
+Space is limited.

 Spring Bus Trip

-The Afternoon Sabbatical committee is working on what we hope will be a wonderful day of site seeing and educational fun.
-Please watch for further publicity.
+The Afternoon Sabbatical committee is working on what will be a wonderful day of site seeing and educational fun.
+Please watch for further publicity and your email invitation.

-For more information on the Afternoon Sabbatical series call the Goshen College Welcome Center at (574) 535-7566 or email firstname.lastname@example.org.
+For more information on the Afternoon Sabbatical series or to add your email, call Goshen College at (574) 535-7565 or email email@example.com.

 AFTERNOON SABBATICAL COMMITTEE: